psf/the-invisibles/content/english/blog/pypodcats_supports_pyladiescon.md

 ### What to Expect at PyLadiesCon

 Here’s a quick outline:
+##### Talks
-##### - Talks : Expect tons of insightful talks covering everything from the latest Python trends to best practices and cutting-edge tech from our inspiring speakers.
+Expect tons of insightful talks covering everything, from the latest Python trends to the best practices, and cutting-edge tech from our inspiring speakers.

 {{<figure src="/images/thais.png" caption="Thais Viana's Keynote session at PyLadiesCon 2023" alt="Thais Viana's Keynote session at PyLadiesCon 2023">}}